ellysh/bash-programming-from-scratch/manuscript/BashScripting/variables.md

 #### Associative Arrays

-We have considered the indexed arrays.
+We have considered indexed arrays.
 Their elements are strings.
 Each element has an index that is a positive integer.
 The indexed array gives you a string by its index.

 The developers introduced associative arrays in the 4th version of Bash.
-The elements' indexes are not numbers but strings in such arrays.
+These arrays use strings as element indexes instead of integers.
 This kind of string-index is called **key**.
 The associative array gives you a string-value by its string-index.
-When is this feature useful?
+When do you need this feature?

 Here is an example.
-Suppose we need a script that stores the list of contacts.
+Suppose you need a script that stores the list of contacts.
 The script adds a person's name, email or phone number to the list.
-We can omit the person's last name for simplicity.
-When you need these data back, the script prints it on the screen.
+Let's omit the person's last name for simplicity.
+When you need these data back, the script prints them on the screen.

-We can solve the task using the indexed array.
-But this solution is inefficient for searching for a contact.
+You can solve the task using the indexed array.
+This solution would be inefficient for searching for the required contact.
 The script should traverse over all array elements.
 It compares each element with the person's name that you are looking for.
-The script prints the corresponding contacts if it finds the person.
+When the script finds the right person, it prints his contacts on the screen.

 An associative array makes searching for contacts faster.
 The script should not pass through all array elements in this case.
 Instead, it gives the key to the array and gets the corresponding value back.

-Here is a possible way to declare and initialize the associative array with contacts:
+Here is an example of declaring and initializing the associative array with contacts:
 {line-numbers: false, format: Bash}
 ```
 declare -A contacts=(["Alice"]="alice@gmail.com" ["Bob"]="(697) 955-5984" ["Eve"]="(245) 317-0117" ["Mallory"]="mallory@hotmail.com")
 ```

 There is only one way to declare an associative array.
 For doing that, you should use the `declare` command with the `-A` option.
-Bash cannot deduce the array type, even if you specify string-indexes.
+Bash cannot deduce the array type without it, even if you specify string-indexes.
 Therefore, the following command declares the indexed array:
 {line-numbers: false, format: Bash}
 ```
 contacts=(["Alice"]="alice@gmail.com" ["Bob"]="(697) 955-5984" ["Eve"]="(245) 317-0117" ["Mallory"]="mallory@hotmail.com")
 ```

-The following `declare` call prints this `contacts` variable:
+Let's check of how this indexed array looks like.
+The following `declare` call prints it:
 {line-numbers: true, format: Bash}
 ```
 $ declare -p contacts
 declare -a contacts='([0]="mallory@hotmail.com")'
 ```

-It is an indexed array with one element.
-It happens because Bash converts all string-indexes to zero value.
+You see the indexed array with one element.
+This result happened because Bash converts all string-indexes to zero value.
 Then every next contact in the initialization list overwrites the previous one.
-This way, the zero-index element contains the contacts of the last person in the initialization list.
+This way, the zero-index element contains contacts of the last person in the initialization list.

-You can specify elements of the array separately.
+You can specify elements of an associative array separately.
 Here is an example:
 {line-numbers: true, format: Bash}
 ```
 declare -A contacts